kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - We do Dantooine first, as there is little to no combat necessary until the end, and to obtain all the parts for our lightsaber as fast as possible.
 - We do Dxun and Onderon 1 straight after since we have a lightsaber we can force jump, and to unlock Geeda’s guaranteed wares that require Dantooine and Onderon 1 to be completed.
 - Nar Shaddaa is done next as per our alignment route we need to get to 75 or higher in order to enter the Sith Tomb on Korriban.
 Plus we want to unlock Geeda’s upgraded wares, which is crucial for our build.
-- Next we head to Korriban to find Master Vash and complete the Sith Tomb, if Kreia does not allow you to enter the tomb here then your run will end.
+- Next we head to Korriban to find Master Vash and complete the Secret Tomb, if Kreia does not allow you to enter the tomb here then your run ends.
 - We go back for Dxun and Onderon 2 as part of the main quest, this only unlocks after completion of another planet, post Dxun/Onderon 1.
 - Back to Nar Shaddaa!
 Finally we get to use the 10 Frag Mines that we bought from Kex on Dxun!
-These are used in some quite combat intensive segmants with Atton and Mira.
+These are used in some quite combat intensive segments with Atton and Mira.
 Plus we have a whole bunch of side quests and main quests to complete here still.

 ## Detailed Route